 Diet can strongly affect these and that’s why it’s so important to have a fertility or IVF diet plan, for both men and women.

-The health of eggs and sperm are determined by many nutritional and lifestyle factors.
-What you eat during the 90 day cycle of an egg’s journey to ovulation, and the sperms life cycle will impact the health of your eggs and ovaries, and sperm.
+The health of eggs and sperm is determined by many nutritional and lifestyle factors.
+What you eat during the 90-day cycle of an egg’s journey to ovulation, and the sperm’s life cycle will impact the health of your eggs and ovaries, and sperm.